backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 AMI.md

 ---
 - Built for a **specific region**. **Can be copied to other regions**.
 - If you have a *custom AMI then the boot time will be faster*.
 You have to make and maintain you own custom AMIs.
+- AMIs *can be shared* with other AWS accounts.
 - There are 3 options for AMIs:
 	- *Public*: AWS provided
 	- *Marketplace*: Made by someone else and potentially sold.